MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-06-open-ai.md

         };
     ```

-1. Paste the code into the App.cs file, replacing the "Paste code here" comment on line 83.
+1. Paste the code into the App.cs file, replacing the "Paste code here" comment on line 83 (or close by).

     ![__________________________________](../../../media/mesh-201/096-code-system-messages.png)